stanmanscour/sim_api/README.md

+#### Use this project

-To use this project, clone the repository on your computer.
+* clone the repository on your computer.

-Launch npm install in your CLI
+* Launch npm install in your CLI

-Launch gulp in your CLI
+* Launch gulp in your CLI